project-akri/akri/docs/discovery-handler-development.md

 2. Create a proposal and put in PR for it to be added to the [proposals folder](./proposals).
 3. Implement your Discovery Handler and a document named `/akri/docs/<name>-configuration.md` on how to create a Configuration that uses your Discovery Handler.
-4. Create a pull request, that includes discovery handler and Dockerfile in the [discovery handler modules](../discovery-handler-modules) and [build](../build/containers) directories, respectively.
+4. Create a pull request, that includes Discovery Handler and Dockerfile in the [Discovery Handler modules](../discovery-handler-modules) and [build](../build/containers) directories, respectively.
    Be sure to also update the minor version of Akri.
 See [contributing](./contributing.md#versioning) to learn more about our versioning strategy.